Santa & Cole co-founder Nina Masó described the Barcelona-based operation as “a small independent and global editor of design products.”

 As an “editor of design products,” how does that role play out in the design process?

 NM: We have been editing since 1985, when the company was first founded.
-Editing means preparing a work (often someone else’s product) for publication, just as at a book publisher does, but in our case, we also “edit” objects.
+Editing means preparing a work (often someone else’s product) for publication, just as a book publisher does, but in our case, we also “edit” objects.
 Based on a process of reflection, we select, produce, protect and distribute furniture and lighting products that we are excited to welcome into the Santa & Cole family and with which we are proud to co-exist at home, in a hotel or at the workplace.

 We believe that an editor’s greatness resides, not in its powerful corporate scale, but in the quality of its product catalog.
-Over a period of thirty-five years, more than eighty creators have contributed to a rich catalog of products originating in very different contexts, by renowned designers such as Miguel Milá or Ilmari Tapiovaara.
+Over a period of 35 years, more than 80 creators have contributed to a rich catalog of products originating in very different contexts, by renowned designers such as Miguel Milá or Ilmari Tapiovaara.
 Our focus is not the present market, but the future one; not Barcelona, but the world; not fashion, but history.

 When you founded Santa & Cole in 1985, what was your brand philosophy?
 And is that still the same today or has it changed at all?

 NM: Santa & Cole was founded by Javier Nieto Santa, Gabriel Ordeig Cole and myself in 1985, during a decade of upheaval in Spain when anything seemed possible in the wake of the dictatorship.
 The early days, creating unique lamps for some of Barcelona’s most famous bars, soon led to commissions to light the homes of regular patrons of some of those venues.